Pizza at Grasso

 Yes, we do have gluten free pizza bases available.

-However, if you have a serve allergy, it might be best to avoid pizza as there is a chance of cross contamination due to the large amounts of flour in our kitchens
+However, if you have a serve allergy, there is a chance of cross contamination due to the large amounts of flour in our kitchens

 -